4.9-Stars

 By understanding your current electrical capacity, when upgrades are required, associated labour costs, and following essential safety steps, you can upgrade your switchboard appropriately before installing your charger.
 While it may seem daunting, having a qualified electrician assess your needs and perform the switchboard upgrade is worth it for peace of mind.

-For professional help and guidance on switchboard upgrades or any electrical service needs, contact the experts at Bright Force Electrical.
-Their master electricians will evaluate your home’s readiness for EV charging and make thoughtful recommendations tailored to your situation.
-Investing in a suitable electrical capacity will allow you to enjoy the convenience of home charging safely.
+For expert assistance with switchboard upgrades or any electrical services, reach out to Bright Force Electrical.
+Our master electricians will assess your home’s readiness for EV charging and suggest solutions that suit your needs.
+Investing in proper electrical capacity ensures you can safely enjoy the convenience of home charging.
 Contact Bright Force today to get started!

 Have a licensed electrician inspect your current switchboard, noting the primary breaker amp rating and number of available slots.
 They should also do load calculations to determine spare capacity.
 If your system is outdated or undersized, a switchboard upgrade is likely required.